DOCUMENT > How do I create and insert form fields into a document automation?

 We all know that being able to edit everything in a Word or Google Doc is flexible - but results in a total mess for consistency.
 From one template, you can create thousands of variations of the template - each with unknown and uncontrolled changes.

-That's very important to point out first - when you a launch a process from a document blueprint - only the fields are editable.
+That's very important to point out first - when you a launch a process from a document template - only the fields are editable.
 Everything else is read-only.
 This ensures that only parts you nominate as editable can be edited with dynamic values - and the rest stays the same.

 How to add editable fields in your document?